Last updated: 11 June 2021

 Infected employees will benefit from the same protection as all other Belgian-based employees on sick leave (i.e. paid leave paid by the employer for the first 30 calendar days of sick leave, followed by replacement allowances from the concerned employees’ health insurance fund).
 It’s worth noting that, specifically for COVID-19, no physical consultations are required.
 General practitioners (GPs) are allowed to issue medical certificates after phone consultations provided that the GP has an existing health file of the patient and has treated the patient in the past.

 Refusal to work or attend work

-Fit employees would only be entitled not to come to work if:
+Fit employees would only be entitled to not come to work if:

 What are employers’ obligations where offices are partially or fully closed?

 If it is practically possible and adequate wording is included in the concerned employees’ employment agreement (or in any addenda), certain employees may continue to work remotely.
 This measure is strongly recommended for all companies where possible.